 Ask for a Raise: Why It Matters

-And yes, freelancers should be demanding fair pay, especially if you’re a woman.
+And yes, freelancers, bloggers and consultants should be demanding fair pay, especially if you’re a woman.
 Here are some hard facts:

 - Female creative entrepreneurs make 32% less than their male counterparts for the exact same job.
 (Source: Honeybook)